 Some of our most common tools and equipment include:

-Buying some of this equipment used at ReStore instead of the big box stores can potentially save you hundreds of dollars!
-While you browse the lawn and garden tools, you may find some inspiration for a new project like renovating your patio.
+Buying some of this equipment used at ReStore instead of the big box stores can potentially save you hundreds of dollars.
+While you browse the lawn and garden tools, you may find some inspiration for a new project like renovating your patio or firepit.
 You’ll find a variety of patio furniture at ReStore that will give your patio a cozy, inviting look.

 If your yard is looking a little bit plain, you may want to spruce things up a bit with some lawn and garden décor.
 You’ll find beautiful bird baths and fountains at ReStore that can give your lawn or garden a more Zen and peaceful feel.